 Clemmie is a true believer in the restorative and civilising power of books in our high-speed digital age. having worked first in publishing and more recently for one of London’s finest bookshops, she sourced both single volumes and entire libraries of books for discerning readers and businesses around the globe.
 Clemmie is passionate about the power of recommendation, the written word and the joy of handling books every day and she believes creating a library, whether small or large is the ultimate literary experience.

-Clemmie Jackson-Stops is known for reorganising, curating and installing libraries in homes, jets and cruise ships as well as in alpine chalets, London show homes, hotels and offices.
+Clemmie Jackson-Stops is known for reorganising, curating and installing libraries in homes, on jets and cruise ships, in alpine chalets, London show homes, hotels and offices.
 Topics have included military history, modern art, exploration, English literature from the last century and Scottish heritage – to name but a few.

 1. What is the most memorable book you have read this year?